appbaseio/Docs/content/docs/hosting/byoc/index.md

     - docker
     - open source
 sidebar: 'docs'
-redirect_to: '/docs/hosting/open-source/'
+redirect_to: '/docs/gettingstarted/install/'
 ---

 This page has moved.
-Please visit the [Open Source Deployment](/docs/hosting/open-source/) guide.
+Please visit the [Download and Install](/docs/gettingstarted/install/) guide.

 ReactiveSearch is available in Open Source mode as a Docker-based deployment.
 Run it alongside any Elasticsearch-compatible cluster you manage — whether that's AWS OpenSearch, Elastic Cloud, or a self-hosted Elasticsearch/OpenSearch instance.